docsforadobe/premiere-plugin-guide/docs/transmitters/transmitter-basics.rst

 Dog Ears
 ================================================================================

 Turn on dog ears to view statistics about the frames being sent to the transmitter.
 This is useful to view information such as pixel formats and much more.
-Note that this mode may result it dupli- cate PushVideo calls made for a single frame.
+Note that this mode may result it duplicate PushVideo calls made for a single frame.

 ----